Cynthia Lennon: Subsequent life

-She began a relationship with Liverpudlian chauffeur Jim Christie in 1981, who became her partner for 17 years as well as her business manager, living in Penrith, Cumbria.
-She said at the time "Jim has never felt he's living in John Lennon's shadow.
-He's four years younger than me and wasn't really part of that whole Beatles' scene".
+Cynthia began a relationship with Liverpudlian chauffeur Jim Christie in 1981, who became her partner for 17 years as well as her business manager, living in Penrith, Cumbria.
+At the time, Cynthia said, "Jim has never felt he's living in John Lennon's shadow.
+He's four years younger than me and wasn't really part of that whole Beatles scene."
 They later lived on the Isle of Man and then in Normandy for some years but separated in 1998.

-She had kept mementos of Lennon for years but began auctioning them off after his death.
+Cynthia had kept mementos of Lennon for years but began auctioning them off after his death.
 This included a personally drawn Christmas card from Lennon to her, which fetched £8,800 at Christie's in August 1981.
-With her finances in an unsteady state – she would say in 1999 that "Apart from John, the men I have fallen in love with have never been good at earning a living" – more of her memorabilia of Lennon went up for auction in 1991, including antiques from Kenwood.
-She said at the time, "I've enjoyed these things for 30 years.
-But it's time for a change".
+With Cynthia's finances in an unsteady state – she would say in 1999 that "Apart from John, the men I have fallen in love with have never been good at earning a living" – more of her memorabilia of Lennon went up for auction in 1991, including antiques from Kenwood.
+Cynthia said at the time, "I've enjoyed these things for 30 years.
+But it's time for a change."
 Another set of items, including some of Lennon's drug paraphernalia, brought over $60,000 for her in 1995.
-She later said, "I think in life we collect so much baggage, when you have a clear-out, you send it to a car-boot sale, etc. My baggage was in demand and sold at Christie's.
-When you have to pay the bills, you're not proud and you can't take it with you".
+Cynthia later said, "I think in life we collect so much baggage, when you have a clear-out, you send it to a car-boot sale, etc. My baggage was in demand and sold at Christie's.
+When you have to pay the bills, you're not proud and you can't take it with you."

-Over the years she entered some failed business ventures, including in 1988 a perfume named Woman (after the 1980 John Lennon song) and, in April 1989, a restaurant named Lennon's—at 13/14 Upper St Martin's Lane, Covent Garden—which had menu items such as Rubber Sole (a play on the already-punning 1965 Beatles album), as well as Sgt.
+Over the years, Cynthia entered some failed business ventures, including in 1988 a perfume named Woman (after the 1980 John Lennon song) and, in April 1989, a restaurant named Lennon's—at 13/14 Upper St Martin's Lane, Covent Garden—which had menu items such as Rubber Sole (a play on the already-punning 1965 Beatles album), as well as Sgt.
 Pepper's Steak and Penny Lane Pâté.
 It had a short life as a business venture, as it was considered to be far too expensive.
 She would later blame some of these efforts on the men in her life encouraging her.